timlockridge/pandocactions/README.md

 ## 🙋 Need Help?

 This template was created by Carlos Evia with help from your uncle ChatGPT.
-Feel free to fork and adapt it to your own documentation workflows.
+Feel free to use the template and adapt it to your own documentation workflows.